nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Tips:**
 - A lesson can have multiple students, and a student can have multiple lessons.
 Just run the `linkTo` command multiple times.
 - As of now, you cannot unlink a student from a lesson and vice versa.
 Use caution when running the `linkTo` command.
+- To link a lesson to a student, the lesson must first be selected.
+To link a student to a lesson, the student must first be selected.
 </box>

 #### Example usage